wgiddens/charts/stable/sentry/README.md

 ## PostgresSQL

-By default, PostgreSQL in installed as part of the chart.
-To use an external PostgreSQL server set `postgresql.enabled` to `false` and set `postgresql.postgresHost` and `postgresql.postgresPassword` accordingly.
+By default, PostgreSQL is installed as part of the chart.
+To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set `postgresql.postgresHost` and `postgresql.postgresPassword`.
+The other options (`postgresql.postgresDatabase`, `postgresql.postgresUser` and `postgresql.postgresPort`) may also want changing from their default values.

 ## Persistence